 Costa Mesa, California, 2016

 Marlowe & Company

 BOWES AND CHURCH’S FOOD VALUES OF PORTIONS COMMONLY USED

 Jean A. T. Pennington and Judith S. Douglass

 New York, 2010

 American Diabetes Association

 Diabetes Pilot has a food database containing thousands of items; it can be personalized by marking foods as favorites and adding new foods.
 The software displays nutrient information for individual foods and can also add up the nutrients in several items grouped by the user as a meal.
-Three different versions of the software are available as downloads for use with PCs, PDAs using Palm OS, and PDAs using Pocket PC, respectively.
+Different versions of the software are available as downloads for use with PCs, Macs, iPads, and iPhones/iPods.

 NutriGenie is an award-winning nutrition software package for PCs featuring a database with more than 8,000 items.

-CalorieKing Nutrition & Exercise Manager has a 50,000-item food database and is available for Macs and PCs on CD-ROM and as a download.
-The Handheld Diet Diary for Palm OS and the Handheld Food Database for Pocket PC are also available as downloads.
+CalorieKing Nutrition & Exercise Manager has a 50,000-item food database and is available for Macs and PCs and as an iPhone app.